pPris/cuckoo/src/roadmap.md

 * timer should be renamed bubbles.js
 * need a different timer.js
 * how about before the shareable link is created? how to model that?

+note to self: commits will show up on contribution history after the branch is merged not very sure why the deleted branch is still showing up on vscode pull should be the way to sync remote to local right?

+### redering twice bug
+(not completely sure of this bug) react states are updated twice in strict mode, so timings added on the side bar are added twice not sure how to fix this might be caused by an impure setstate function

+strict mode calls state changes twice as a testing precaution if your setstate functions are correct (don't mutate previous state, build new state based on previous, etc) then you should get the same behaviour when called twice